ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

 -   `footer-actions`:
     1. It is a container that allows a client to easily place buttons at the right bottom of the component to interact with the editor.
-    2. If no content is slotted in the footer-actions, the element will be emptied and shrunk to accommodate buttons from the toolbar.
+    2. If no content is slotted in the `footer-actions`, the element will be emptied and shrunk to accommodate buttons from the toolbar.
-    3. If content is slotted in the footer-actions, it will occupy a maximum of thirty percent of the entire horizontal footer.
+    3. If the content is slotted in the footer-actions, it will occupy a maximum of thirty percent of the entire horizontal footer.
 If there are additional elements beyond this limit, they will be positioned below within the same footer-actions container.

 _Note_: The positioning of these slot elements in the mobile view of the component has not yet been confirmed.